MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 1. Press **Ctrl+C** to close the `connectedk8s` proxy connection.

-### Connect to AKS cluster over a private network
+### Connect to AKS hybrid cluster over a private network

-When you connect to an AKS cluster over a private network, there's no limit the on number of groups you can use.
+When you connect to an AKS hybrid cluster over a private network, there's no limit the on number of groups you can use.

-To connect to an AKS cluster over a private network, do the following steps:
+To connect to an AKS hybrid cluster over a private network, do the following steps:

 1. Download the **kubeconfig** file: